Sambhavjain9812/Bitcoin_prediction/README.md

 DESCRIPTION

 This is a regression problem where we need to predict the price of Bitcoin.
-We use Linear, Lasso Regression and Decision tree Regressor
+We use Linear Decision tree Regressor

 WHAT I HAD DONE